Debbie MartinPhD

 Research Interests

 For far too long, Indigenous peoples have been the recipients of research with little to no benefit accruing to them for their involvement in research.
-My program of research is largely aimed at building capacity for Indigenous peoples and communities to use research as a tool for their benefit, on their terms.
+My program of research is largely aimed at building opportunities for Indigenous peoples and communities to use research as a tool for their benefit, on their terms.

-I am also the Nominated Principal Investigator of the Wabanaki-Labrador Indigenous Health Research Network, which is one of nine Network Environments for Indigenous Health Research that is funded by the Canadian Institutes for Health Research.
-Through a $10.5 million investment from CIHR, our Network launched in 2020 and is aimed at shifting research into the hands of our Indigenous community partners from throughout the Atlantic region by offering both long and short-term funding opportunities for community-led health research.
+One way my research is aiming to generate more Indigenous-led research is through the Wabanaki-Labrador Indigenous Health Research Network.
+The WLN is one of nine Network Environments for indigenous Health Research that is funded by the Canadian Institutes for Health Research.
+Through a $10.5 million investment from CIHR, our Network launched in 2020 and is aimed at shifting research into the hands of our Indigenous community partners by offering both long and short-term funding opportunities for community-led health research.